tommeagher/napkinspork/README.md

 ##Email
 Thunderbird should be installed through the bootstrap script, but you'll need to configure it for GPG with Enigmail: https://addons.mozilla.org/en-US/thunderbird/addon/enigmail/

+##Powerline
+Be sure to download the fonts, if it didn't work automatically. https://github.com/powerline/fonts Then go into Iterm and set the non-ascii font to Ubuntu Mono derivative, per this: https://powerline.readthedocs.io/en/latest/troubleshooting/osx.html#i-cant-see-any-fancy-symbols-whats-wrong

 ##Chat/IM
 Slack and Adium are installed, but if you want to Tweet, get Tweetbot in the app store.